-5.17 Smoking Policy
+5.12 Smoking Policy

-Ball State University is committed to providing a healthy working and learning environment for the entire campus community.
-The purpose of this policy is to reduce harm from tobacco use and secondhand smoke, provide an environment that encourages persons to be tobacco-free, reduce health insurance and health care costs, and promote a campus culture of wellness.
+Ball State University continues to demonstrate a commitment to the health and wellness of its students, faculty, and staff as evidenced by the John and Janice Fisher Institute for Wellness, various wellness programs, employee health enhancement programs, and a number of curricula devoted to developing health and wellness professionals.
+Years of documented research has substantiated the health problems caused by both smoking and secondhand smoke.
+The state of Indiana adopted the Clean Indoor Air Law which is applicable to all state entities.
+The law sets forth minimum guidelines but allows state entities to adopt a more stringent policy if they desire.
 Therefore, Ball State University establishes the following smoking policy for all facilities, campus areas and vehicles in which university functions or services are carried out or offered.
 All university students, employees, contractors, and visitors are subject to these regulations.

-- 1. As used herein, tobacco includes but is not limited to cigarettes, cigars, pipes, water pipes (hookah), bidis, kreteks, electronic cigarettes, smokeless tobacco, snuff, chewing tobacco and any non-FDA approved nicotine delivery device. - 2.
-Tobacco use is prohibited on Ball State University campus. - 3.
-Tobacco use is prohibited in all university vehicles, including maintenance vehicles, automobiles, and public carriers. - 4.
-Tobacco use is prohibited in all university housing units. - 5.
-Tobacco use will be permitted in the tailgating areas on home football game days only; otherwise, the area is to be tobacco free. - 6.
-University regulated parking areas are included in the ban.
-Tobacco use in enclosed personal vehicles will be permitted as long as users contain smoke and tobacco products inside the vehicle (e.g., windows must be closed).
-Failure to do so is a violation of this policy. - 7.
-Adherence to this policy is the responsibility of all members of the University community.
-It is expected that students, faculty, staff, University affiliates, contractors and visitors to campus will comply with this policy.
-Members of the University community are empowered to respectfully inform others about the policy to ensure compliance.
-Primary enforcement of this smoking policy will be the responsibility of those persons who head individual units, departments, buildings, student housing units, those who supervise personnel, Public Safety personnel, and other designees. - A. Failure to comply with this policy shall result in a fine of \$100 per occurrence. - B. The Office of Bursar will be responsible for fine collection and account maintenance.
-Monies collected from the assessments will be used to fund smoking cessation initiatives, health education, and other relevant health and wellness related programs. - C. Citations may be applied through the University Traffic Appeals Subcommittee.
-All appeals will be handled in a manner consistent with traffic appeal procedures. - D. Failure of a student or employee to pay a fine shall be subject to existing policies and procedures for collecting delinquent accounts owed the university.
+- 1. As used herein, "smoking" means the carrying or holding of a lighted cigarette, cigar, pipe, or any other lighted smoking equipment or the inhalation or exhalation of smoke from any lighted smoking instrument. - 2.
+Smoking is prohibited in all university buildings and outdoor campus areas except for officially posted designated smoking areas. - 3.
+Smoking is prohibited in all university vehicles, including maintenance vehicles, automobiles, and public carriers. - 4.
+Smoking may be permitted in the following areas: - A. In officially posted designated smoking areas.

-8. This smoking policy shall be effective August 1, 2013.
+- B. In venues where artistic productions are held when it is called for by the director of a production.
+Smoking may be done only by the specified characters during rehearsals and performances.
+The appropriate department in charge of the production shall include notification that there will be smoking in the show.
+Smoking in the Green Room is prohibited. - C. In designated individual University Apartments as determined by the Office of Housing and Residence Life.
+The Office of Housing and Residence Life will make every effort to maintain separate smoking areas in the apartment complex, consistent with the need to provide housing for students. - 5.
+While the responsibility for the enforcement and communication of this policy rests with all members of the university community, primary enforcement of this smoking policy will be the responsibility of Public Safety staff personnel, those persons who head individual units, departments, buildings, student housing units, those who supervise personnel, and others designated by the university. - A. Failure to comply with this policy shall result in a fine of \$50 per occurrence. - B. The Office of Bursar will be responsible for fine collection and account maintenance.
+Monies collected from fine assessments will be used to fund smoking cessation initiatives, health education, and other relevant health and wellness related programs. - C. Citations may be appealed through the University Traffic Appeals Subcommittee.
+All appeals will be handled in a manner consistent with traffic appeal procedures. - D. Failure of a student or employee to pay a fine shall be subject to existing policies and procedures for collecting delinquent accounts owed the university. - E. In addition, under Indiana Code 16-41-37-4, a person who smokes in a university building where smoking is prohibited commits a Class B infraction, which is punishable by a fine of up to \$1,000. - 6.
+This smoking policy shall be effective March 17, 2008.

-5.18 Social Media Policy
+5.13 Social Media Policy